onereddogmedia/morphwizpro_manual/content/docs/morphwiz2/interface_overview.md

 ## Standalone app interface

-The standalone app interface includes the fretless playing surface.
+The standalone app interface includes the isomorphic playing surface.

 ![screen_layout](/images/screen_layout.png)

 ## Plugin interface

-The plugin interface (when running as an AU/VST) is a compressed version of the intereface without the fretless playing surface.
+The plugin interface (when running as an AU/VST) is a compressed version of the interface without the isomorphic playing surface.
 On iOS the AUv3 interface will appear the same as the standalone app.

 ![screen_layout_plugin](/images/screen_layout_plugin.png)